featureform/featureform/docs/quickstart-local.md

 {% endcode %}

-Next, we'll register a passenger entity to associate with a feature and label.
+Next, we'll register a user entity to associate with a feature and label.

 {% code title="definitions.py" %}